Saarco99/Saarco99/README.md

 # 💫 About Me:
-Second year computer science (B.Sc.) student in the Academic College of Tel-Aviv, Yaffo<br>Programming experience in Java, C, C++, Python, html.<br>Highly motivated, quick learner, self-teaching skills and a high desire to learn.
+Second year computer science (B.Sc.) student in the Academic College of Tel-Aviv, Yaffo<br>Programming experience in Java, C, C++, Python.<br>Highly motivated, quick learner, self-teaching skills and a high desire to learn.

 ## 🌐 Socials: